-1 While playing the track you want to move, enter the menu and select "EDIT" - "Move" - " ☐: Move".
+While playing the track you want to move, enter the menu and select "EDIT" - "Move" - " : Move".

-For example, "003 → Tr003" appears in the display.
+Example: When moving track number 3, "Tr003" appears in the display.

 2 Slide the jog lever repeatedly until the destination track number appears in the display.